Preparing for your Arrival in Cambridge

 1. Make sure you stay in touch with the College

 All communication is done via email, so it is important that you stay in touch by this method.
-We already have your email address (or you would not be reading this page!) but if it changes during the summer, please let the Graduate Administrator know and also update your Applicant Self-service page.
+We already have your email address (or you would not be reading this page!) but if it changes during the summer, please let the Postgraduate Administrator know and also update your Applicant Self-service page.
 This will make sure that no important communications from either the College or University go astray.

 2. Sort out your accommodation in Cambridge